switchtrue/JIRAChangelogBuilder/README.md

 Compilation
 -----------

-Run 'mvn' from the base directory to generate build/jira-changelog-builder.jar
+Run 'mvn install' from the base directory to generate build/jira-changelog-builder.jar.
+This will also automatically execute the bundled test case.

 Usage
 -----